-The SI units of momentum is kilogram-meter per second ${\rm kg.m/s}$.
+The SI units of momentum are kilogram-meters per second ${\rm kg.m/s}$.

-An object can have large momentum with a large mass or a large velocity.
+An object can possess a large momentum if it has either a large mass or a high velocity.

-To solve momentum problems, first, assign a positive direction.
-Next, compare velocities with that direction.
-Velocities in the same direction have positive momentum, and those in the opposite direction have negative momentum.
+When solving momentum problems, the first step is to assign a positive direction.
+Then, compare the velocities in this direction.
+Velocities in the same direction as the positive direction are considered to have positive momentum, while those in the opposite direction have negative momentum.

 Problem (1): What is the definition of momentum in physics?